g_sas crash on x86_64

 Bye and have a good work.

-#2 Updated by Berk Hess almost 11 years ago
+#2 Updated by Berk Hess over 11 years ago

 I think I fixed this bug for the git master branch.